-After the Pricing Date but prior to the filing of the Prospectus with the RoC, our Company will enter into an underwriting agreement with the Underwriters for the Equity Shares proposed to be issued through the Issue.
+Our Company has entered into an underwriting agreement with the Underwriters for the Equity Shares proposed to be issued through the Issue.
 The extent of underwriting obligations and the Bids to be underwritten by each BRLM shall be as per the Underwriting Agreement.
 Pursuant to the terms of the Underwriting Agreement, the obligations of the Underwriters will be several and will be subject to certain conditions to closing, as specified therein.

-The Underwriting Agreement is dated [●].
+The Underwriting Agreement is dated March 17, 2021.
 The Underwriters have indicated their intention to underwrite the following number of Equity Shares: